silentDoc/AoC18/AoC18/Day17/Readme.md

 So, in the example above, counting both water at rest (`~`) and other sand tiles the water can hypothetically reach (`|`), the total number of tiles the water can reach is  `_57_`.

 _How many tiles can the water reach_  within the range of  `y`  values in your scan?

+## --- Part Two ---

+After  a very long time, the water spring will run dry.
+How much water will be retained?

+In the example above, water that won't eventually drain out is shown as  `~`, a total of  `_29_`  tiles.

+_How many water tiles are left_  after the water spring stops producing water and all remaining water not at rest has drained?